thierryarauj0/thierryarauuj0/README.md

 ### Hi, I'm Thierry

--Studying C# , WPF and .NET
+-Studying C# , Javascript, react and cyber security

--I have knowledge in Springboot, Mysql, Css, Html, Mediapipe and Cv2
+-I have knowledge in Springboot, Mysql, Css, Html, Mediapipe and Cv2 .

+-currently working with react and .net at eptus corporation

 <div align="center">